georgeonalo/Host-a-wordpress-website-on-AWS/README.md

 ![image](https://user-images.githubusercontent.com/115881685/225289405-5f49df39-ef2e-4fbc-b1bc-1f88f8385f59.png)

-Next step is to eneble DNS hostname in the vpc, to do that, select "action" and then edit "vpc setting".
+#### Next step is to eneble DNS hostname in the vpc
+To do that, select "action" and then edit "vpc setting".
 In the next page that opens, check the enable "DNS hostname" box and scroll down and hit save button.

 ![image](https://user-images.githubusercontent.com/115881685/225291345-c31135a1-fa3a-4846-9bac-3a3e72cf1ff7.png)
 ![image](https://user-images.githubusercontent.com/115881685/225291408-914debf2-26c2-4844-b03a-d971f6255a57.png)